linuxboot/book/u-root/README.md

 ## U-root and embedded systems

-Embedding kernels and root file systems in BIOS FLASH is a common technique for gaining boot time performance and platform customization[25][14][23].
+Embedding kernels and root file systems in BIOS flash is a common technique for gaining boot time performance and platform customization[25][14][23].
 Almost all new firmware includes a multiprocess operating system with a full complement of file systems, network drivers, and protocol stacks, all contained in an embedded file system.
 In some cases, the kernel is only booted long enough to boot another kernel.
 In others, the kernel that is booted and the file system it contains constitute the operational environment of the device[15].
 These so-called “embedded root file systems” also contain a set of standard Unix-style programs used for both normal operation and maintenance.
 Space on the device is at a premium, so these programs are usually written in C using the BusyBox toolkit[26], or in an interpretive language such as Perl[24] or Forth.
 BusyBox in particular has found wide usage in embedded appliance environments, as the entire root file system can be contained in under one MiB.

 Embedded systems, which were once standalone, are now almost always network connected.
 Network connected systems face a far more challenging security environment than even a few years ago.
 In response to the many successful attacks against shell interpreters[11] and C programs[8], we have started to look at using a more secure, modern language in embedded root file systems, namely, Go[21][16].

 Go is a new systems programming language created by Google.
 Go has strong typing; language level support for concurrency; inter-process communication via channels, a la Occam[13], Limbo[17], and Alef[27]; runtime type safety and other protective measures; dynamic allocation and garbage collection; closures; and a package syntax, similar to Java, that makes it easy to determine what packages a given program needs.
 The modern language constructs make Go a much safer language than C. This safety is critical for network-attached embedded systems, which usually have network utilities written in C, including web servers, network servers including sshd, and programs that provide access to a command interpreter, itself written in C. All are proving to be vulnerable to the attack-rich environment that the Internet has become.
 Buffer overflow attacks affecting C-based firmware code (among other things) in 2015 include GHOST and the so-called FSVariable.c bug in Intel’s UEFI firmware.
 Buffer overflows in Intel’s UEFI and Active Management Technology (AMT) have also been discovered in several versions in recent years.

-Both UEFI[12] and AMT[4] are embedded operating systems, loaded from FLASH that run network-facing software.
+Both UEFI[12] and AMT[4] are embedded operating systems, loaded from flash that run network-facing software.
 Attacks against UEFI have been extensively studied[9].
 Most printers are network-attached and are a very popular exploitation target[6].
 Firmware is not visible to most users and is updated much less frequently (if at all) than programs.
 It is the first software to run, at power on reset.
 Exploits in firmware are extremely difficult to detect, because firmware is designed to be as invisible as possible.
 Firmware is extremely complex; UEFI is roughly equivalent in size and capability to a Unix kernel.
 Firmware is usually closed and proprietary, with nowhere near the level of testing of kernels.
 These properties make firmware an ideal place for so-called advanced persistent threats[10][18][5].
 Once an exploit is installed, it is almost impossible to remove, since the exploit can inhibit its removal by corrupting the firmware update process.
 The only sure way to mitigate a firmware exploit is to destroy the hardware.

 U-root is an excellent option for embedded systems.
 U-root contains only 5 binaries, 4 of them from the Go toolchain, and the 5th is an init binary.
-The rest of the programs are contained in BIOS FLASH in source form, including packages.
+The rest of the programs are contained in BIOS flash in source form, including packages.
 The search path is arranged so that when a command is invoked, if it is not in `/bin`, an installer is invoked instead which compiles the program into `/bin`.
 If the build succeeds, the command is executed.
 This first invocation takes a fraction of a second, depending on program complexity.
 After that, the RAM-based, statically linked binaries run in about a millisecond.
 Scripts are written in Go, not a shell scripting language, with two benefits: the shell can be simple, with fewer corner cases, and the scripting environment is substantially improved since Go is more powerful than most shell scripting languages, but also less fragile and less prone to parsing bugs.

 ## U-root design